yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     content-web/
     ```

-6. Next log into your VisualStudio.com account
+6. Next log into your VisualStudio.com account.

-    If this is your first time logging into this account you will be taken through a first-run experience
+    If this is your first time logging into this account you will be taken through a first-run experience:

-    * Confirm your contact information and select next
+    * Confirm your contact information and select next.
-    * Select "Create new account"
+    * Select "Create new account".
-    * Enter a fabmedical-SUFFIX for your account name and select Continue
+    * Enter a fabmedical-SUFFIX for your account name and select Continue.

-7. Create repositories to host the code
+7. Create repositories to host the code.

-    * Select the icon in the top left corner to return to the account home page
+    * Select the icon in the top left corner to return to the account home page.

         ![Home page icon](media/b4-image47.png)

-    * Select "New Project"
+    * Select "New Project".
-        * Enter fabmedical as the project name
+        * Enter fabmedical as the project name.
-        * Select "Create"
+        * Select "Create".

-    * Once the project creation has completed, select "Code"
+    * Once the project creation has completed, select "Code".

-    * Use the repository dropdown to create a new repository by selecting "+ New repository"
+    * Use the repository dropdown to create a new repository by selecting "+ New repository".

         ![Repository dropdown](media/b4-image48.png)

-    * Enter "content-web" as the repository name
+    * Enter "content-web" as the repository name.

-    * Once the project is created click "Generate Git credentials"
+    * Once the project is created click "Generate Git credentials".

         ![Generate Git Credentials](media/b4-image50.png)

-        * Enter a password
+        * Enter a password.
-        * Confirm the password
+        * Confirm the password.
-        * Select "Save Git Credentials"
+        * Select "Save Git Credentials".

-    * Using your WSL window, initialize a new git repository
+    * Using your WSL window, initialize a new git repository.

         ```bash
         cd content-web